Fast Flow Reconstruction via Robust Invertible nxn Convolution: Experiments

 \subsection{Quantitative Experiments}

-We evaluate our invertible $n \times n$ convolution on CIFAR-10 (Fig. \ref{fig:imagenet_cifar}(a)), ImageNet (Fig. \ref{fig:imagenet_cifar}(b)) with $32 \times 32$ and $64 \times 64$ image sizes.
-We use bits per dimension as the criteria to evaluate models.
-We compare our method against RealNVP \cite{real_nvp}, Glow \cite{glow}, and Emerging Convolution \cite{dxd_invertible_conv}.
-We adopt the network structures of Glow and replace all invertible $1 \times 1$ convolutions of Glow by our invertible $n \times n$ convolutions.
+\textbf{Datasets and Metric: } We evaluate our invertible $n \times n$ convolution on CIFAR-10 \mbox{(Figure~\ref{fig:imagenet_cifar}a)} and ImageNet \mbox{(Figure~\ref{fig:imagenet_cifar}b)} with $32 \times 32$ and $64 \times 64$ image sizes.
+We use bits per dimension as the criteria with which to evaluate models.
+We compare our method against RealNVP \cite{real_nvp}, Glow \cite{glow} and Emerging Convolution \cite{dxd_invertible_conv}.
+We adopt the network structures of Glow and replace all invertible $1 \times 1$ convolutions of Glow with our invertible $n \times n$ convolutions.
 For the data preprocessing, we follow the same process as in RealNVP \cite{real_nvp}.

-The shift function $\mathcal{S}$ will be not inverse if the $\alpha_c = 0$ ($\exists\;c \in [1...C]$).
-Hence, in the training process, we will first initialize $\alpha_c = 1 \text{ and } \beta_c = 0$ ($1 \leq c \leq C$).
-During the learning processing, we keep $\alpha_c$ ($1 \leq c \leq C$) be different $0$ to guarantee that the shift function $\mathcal{S}$ is inverse and tractability of Jacobian determinant.
-Training models on high-dimensional data require large memory.
-To be able to train with large batch size, we simultaneously and distributively train the models on four GPUs via Horovod\footnote{\url{https://github.com/horovod/horovod}} and TensorFlow\footnote{\url{https://tensorflow.org}} frameworks.